“THE ANCIENT PEARLS”

 (Needless to say, all these three ‘JNANIS’ excelled in oratory and authorship and focussed their philosophies on the Atma [Soul].
 Various saints/spiritual masters have been propagating these theories.)

 Narendranath Datta was the disciple of the 19th-century mystic Sri Ramakrishna Paramahamsa of Calcutta (Kolkata) – an ardent devotee of Kali, the Divine Mother.
-He was conferred the name “Vivekananda” (meaning “the bliss of discerning wisdom” while Swami is a Hindu monk) by King Ajit Singh of Khetri (Rajasthan).
+He was given the name “Vivekananda” (meaning “the bliss of discerning wisdom” while ‘Swami’ is a Hindu monk) by King Ajit Singh of Khetri (Rajasthan).
 After the passing away of his Guru, he toured the country extensively.
-He identified a rock-hill located in the Indian Ocean in the southernmost tip of India, for his prolonged meditation.
-(He swam through the waters to reach this ideal spot). (‘Swami Vivekananda Rock Memorial’ was built here in 1970.)
+He identified a rock-hill (in December 1892) located in the Indian Ocean in the southernmost tip of India, for his prolonged meditation.
+(The penniless Swami swam through the waters to reach this ideal spot). (‘Swami Vivekananda Rock Memorial’ was built here in 1970.)

 His clarion call: ‘Arise, Awake, And Stop Not Till The Goal is Reached’